dkchkrso/Project1/readme.md

 Be prepared for the longest day of your life

 ## Setup
+No setup is required.
+The game runs without any issues in the must common browsers (Chrome, Edge etc.)

 If you’d like to view my project in your browser:

 - `git clone https://github.com/dkchkrso/Project1.git` in your terminal